-Another saying: What doesn’t kill you makes you stronger (unless you’re Obi Wan, in which case, what kills you makes you hella strong), so keeping fighting and be strong.
+Another saying: What doesn’t kill you makes you stronger (unless you’re Obi Wan, in which case, what kills you makes you hella strong), so keep fighting and be strong.
 Maybe life isn’t personally planning our ascent to greatness, but we can traverse that unpaved footpath anyway.

 The poet Jeff Goldblum tells us – “If there is one thing the history of evolution has taught us it’s that life will not be contained.
 Life breaks free, it expands to new territories and crashes through barriers, painfully, maybe even dangerously, but, uh… well, there it is.
 I’m simply saying that life, uh… finds a way.”